 STATEWIDE — The former Florida Department of Health official behind the COVID-19 dashboard Rebekah Jones is giving her side of the story after being terminated from the position.

-"If refusing to mislead the public during a health crisis is insubordination, I will where that badge with honor,” she said.
+"If refusing to mislead the public during a health crisis is insubordination, I will wear that badge with honor,” she said.

 Jones says she refused to manually change data in order to prematurely reopen the state, which caused her to be fired.